England national football team

-The England national football team has represented England in international football since the first international match in 1872.
-It is controlled by The Football Association (FA), the governing body for football in England, which is affiliated with UEFA and comes under the global jurisdiction of world football's governing body FIFA.
-England competes in the three major international tournament contested by European nations: the FIFA World Cup, the UEFA European Championship, and the UEFA Nations League.
+The England national football team have represented England in men's international football since the first international match in 1872.
+It is controlled by the Football Association (FA), the governing body for football in England, which is affiliated with UEFA and comes under the global jurisdiction of world football's governing body FIFA.
+England competes in the three major international tournaments contested by European nations: the FIFA World Cup, UEFA European Championship and UEFA Nations League.

-England is the joint oldest national team in football having played in the world's first international football match in 1872, against Scotland.
-England's home ground is Wembley Stadium, London, and its training headquarters is St George's Park, Burton upon Trent.
-The team's manager is Gareth Southgate.
+England are the joint oldest national team in football having played in the world's first international football match in 1872, against Scotland.
+England's home ground is Wembley Stadium, London, and their training headquarters is at St George's Park, Burton upon Trent.
+Thomas Tuchel is the current head coach.

-England won the 1966 World Cup final (a tournament it also hosted), making it one of eight nations to have won the World Cup.
-They have qualified for the World Cup 16 times, with their best other performances being fourth place in both 1990 and 2018.
-England has never won the European Championship, with their best performance to date being runners-up in 2020.
-As a constituent country of the United Kingdom, England is not a member of the International Olympic Committee and so does not compete at the Olympic Games.
-England is currently the only team to have won the World Cup at senior level, but not their major continental title, and the only non-sovereign entity to have won the World Cup.
+England won the 1966 FIFA World Cup final on home soil, making them one of eight nations to have won the World Cup.
+They have qualified for the World Cup sixteen times, with fourth place finishes in the 1990 and 2018 editions.
+England have never won the European Championship, with their best performances to date being runners-up finishes in 2020 and 2024.
+As a constituent country of the United Kingdom, England are not a member of the International Olympic Committee (as English athletes compete for Great Britain), and so do not compete at the Olympic Games.
+England are the only team to have won the World Cup at senior level but not their major continental title, and the only team representing a non-sovereign country to have won the World Cup.